jappeace/jappeaceApplication/content/restoring-innodb-backups.md

 One more peculiarity occurred (of course).
 The script would timeout saying it's a connection error.
-However this error happened every time I executed the script, which made me think it was just mislabeling the error.
+However this error happened every time I executed the script, and I'd assume that at an office the connection is pretty reliable.
+This made me think it was just mislabeling the error.
 Once again [stack overflow](https://stackoverflow.com/a/24555191) agreed.
 This database has lots of blob data, so setting `max_allowed_packet` to `64M` indeed fixed the connection error.

-I'm really starting to think I should move this entire stack over to postgres, at least that doesn't randomly start failing, or has mislabeled errors.
+I'm starting to think I should move this entire stack over to postgres, at least that doesn't randomly start failing, or has mislabeled errors.